safaYa12/fast-subs/README.md

 # fast-subs
-Enumerate Subdomains fastly with python code with threading.
+Enumerate Subdomains fastly with python code by threading.
 ## Features

 - Fast subdomain enumeration using `ThreadPoolExecutor`.